 ESG (environmental, social, governance), social value, impact investing, sustainability strategies and the likes are on the tip of the tongue of many businesses, regardless of the industry.
 The pandemic, accelerating climate-change induced natural disasters and social crises have made corporate sustainability an even hotter topic these days.
 This article in Harvard Business Review from December 2021 talks about how 2021 was the year where sustainable business practices went mainstream.

 But these terms can be confusing and with the lack of standardized sustainability certifications and assessments (especially within the real estate sector), it can be challenging to adopt these kinds of strategies.
 Often, real estate companies – especially shared living startups – need to prioritize getting ‘heads in beds’ before even thinking about having a corporate sustainability strategy.
 What’s more, is if their investors are not requiring this from them then they have even less of an incentive to do so.

 Proving social value (social, environmental and economic impact) can be a difficult and nuanced process.
 This is why Conscious Coliving are working on how to measure and report on the social value of coliving – with our Coliving Impact Framework – in order to support operators in proving to investors, colivers and policy makers the social return on investment (SROI) of a strong coliving experience.
-We are also hosting workshops for how to Develop and Communicate your Impact Strategies as a shared living business, which you can sign up to below:

 The viability of the coliving business model